jedisct1/libsodium-doc/helpers/memory_management.md

 ```

 The `sodium_malloc()` function returns a pointer from which exactly `size`
 contiguous bytes of memory can be accessed.
+Like normal `malloc`, `NULL`
+may be returned and `errno` set if it is not possible to allocate enough
+memory.

 The allocated region is placed at the end of a page boundary, immediately
 followed by a guard page.
 As a result, accessing memory past the end of the